-If the loan amount is reduced to an adjusted LTV of 90%, the lender must verify sufficient funds to close.
-Otherwise, the loan should be underwritten and insured as a 91.8% LTV, using 95% LTV loan eligibility criteria and premium rates.
+If the loan amount is reduced to an adjusted LTV, the lender must verify sufficient funds to close.
+Otherwise, the loan should be underwritten and insured at the pre-adjusted LTV.

 5.10.9 Other Third-Party Contributions

 Contributions made by the borrower's employer or a family borrower are not included in the Maximum Allowable Contributions limitation.
 A family borrower's contribution is considered a gift and must comply with requirements for gift funds.
 Employer contributions are permissible if verified under the terms and conditions of an employee relocation agreement.
 Lender contributions for temporary interest-rate buydowns and closing costs are subject to the same limitations as builder/seller contributions.